woerndlit/blog_woerndli/input/posts/pmpc-pmp-decrypter.md

 - DeviceManagementRBAC.Read.All (View scopes to be assigned to applications)
 - DeviceManagementServiceConfig.ReadWrite.All (Update Enrollment Status Page configurations)

-A better way to setup the connection and getting rid of a usable Cllient Secret in the process, is using a certificate for authenticating the PatchMyPC Publisher Service to Intune.
+A better way to setup the connection and getting rid of a usable Client Secret in the process, is using a certificate for authenticating the PatchMyPC Publisher Service to Intune.

 ![Intune Authentication](.media/PMPC_IntuneAuth.png)